crvouga/headless-combobox/readme.md

 - 🧺 Multi Select supported
 - 💪 Written in TypeScript
 - 🌳 Simple pure functional [Elm](https://elm-lang.org/)-like API
 - 💼 Works anywhere JavaScript works.
+  - React Native
+  - Vue
+  - Node.js
+  - Redux (Since the API is just pure functions)
-React Native, Vue, Node.js, Redux, Any legacy JS framework etc.
+  - Any legacy JS framework
+  - etc.

 ## Cons

 - 🧠 Headless.
 You do have to write your own styles.
 - 🔌 Framework agnostic.
 You do have to write glue code.
+Which could be error prone
 - 🌳 [Elm](https://elm-lang.org/)-like API.
 Some people may hate that.
-- 📭 Missing good documentation.
-(Only con that could change in the future).
+- 📚 Missing good documentation.
+- 🧪 Missing automated tests.
+(This is one is on the agenda)

 ## Good use cases are